- What is a frontier worker?

 Frontier workers, as I wrote in 2019, are people who work in one country but live primarily in another.
 Free movement enabled this working pattern to develop and flourish within the EU, helped along by cheap travel and remote working.

 Frontier working comes in all different shapes and sizes.
 A worker could be a French employee of a multinational company sharing their time between offices in Paris and London.
 Or, more likely in the UK context, a non-Irish EEA national living in the Republic of Ireland, working on a regular basis over the border in Northern Ireland.

 Existing frontier workers are protected by provisions of the Brexit Withdrawal Agreement which require the British government to ensure that frontier workers who began working in the UK before 31 December 2020 can continue to do so now that free movement has come to an end.
 As a result the Home Office has created the frontier worker permit scheme.
-There is no deadline to apply for a permit but frontier workers will need to secure some form of immigration permission by 30 June 2021 to continue working in the UK.
+Frontier workers who want to continue commuting into the UK after 30 June 2021 — the end of the post-Brexit “grace period” — will need to either get a permit by then, or secure some other form of immigration permission instead.

 Who is eligible for a frontier worker permit?